 The judgements and factors that the Committee considered in reviewing the Company's financial statements are set out in the Audit Committee Report.
-Based on those reviews, the Audit Committee recommended to the Board that the Company's audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2021, for filing with the SEC.
+Based on those reviews, the Audit Committee recommended to the Board that the Company's audited financial statements be included in the Annual Report on Form 10-K for the year ended December 31, 2022, for filing with the SEC.

-Plans for 2022
+Plans for 2023

-The Committee is focused on continuing to ensure strong internal controls over financial reporting and accounting impacts of ongoing capital structure initiatives.
+The Committee is focused on continuing to ensure strong internal controls over financial reporting and monitoring ESG-related requirements, including the Company's plans to adhere to those requirements.